 Your pharmacist can help you identify less expensive brand or generic alternatives when they exist, but your healthcare provider must change your existing prescription for you to get the new medication.
 You’ll need to speak with your provider about sending a new Rx to the pharmacy.

-Don’t be intimidated by this.
-There’s a simple, one-step solution.
-All you need to do to start saving money is place a call to your doctor so he or she can authorize the substitution.
-It should not take more than 1 or 2 minutes.
-Once your doctor approves, ask them to immediately send through the amended prescription to your pharmacy of choice.
+Don’t let this extra step intimidate you.
+There’s a simple solution.
+All you need to do to start saving money is place a call to your doctor’s office to authorize the substitution.
+It should not take more than one or two minutes.
+Once your physician approves, ask them to immediately send through a new prescription to your pharmacy of choice.
 It’s as simple as that.

 You can say something like:

 “Hello, Dr. [their name].
 This is [your name].
-You wrote me a prescription for [Drug Name] but I heard that [Cheaper Drug Name] contains the same active ingredient and is as effective for treatment.
+You wrote me a prescription for [Drug A], but I heard that [Cheaper Drug B] is in the same drug class and is as effective for treatment.
 It is less expensive at my pharmacy.
-Please will you change my prescription from [Drug A] to [Drug B] and send it through to [your preferred pharmacy] as soon as possible.”
+Could you change my prescription from [Drug A] to [Drug B] and send it through to [your preferred pharmacy] as soon as possible?”